 - Check Multiple Websites.
 Just like hotels, review both aggregate websites and the airlines’ own websites to find the best price and deal.
 And remember the best day to book online is on Tuesdays, when most airlines announce their sales.

 - Travel With Less.
 Airlines are now charging baggage fees, sometimes a fee per bag, sometimes for the second bag, some even for carry-on bags, and all for oversized and overweight bags.
 Pack less and save.
-Be tough!
-You can wear a shirt more than once on a trip!
+Don’t forget — you can wear a shirt more than once on a trip!

 - Join Loyalty Programs.
 Those aforementioned baggage fees are often waived when you are a member of a frequent flyer program, at least for the first bag and carry-ons.
 They are free programs, so whether you’re a frequent flyer or a once-a-year flyer, it’s worth it to enroll to save on the fees.